arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 ### Email address (Enterprise)

-This takes an email address, computes a hash value and split this is three equal parts `AAAA`, `BBBB`, and `CCCC`.
+This masking type takes an email address, computes a hash value and splits it into three equal parts `AAAA`, `BBBB`, and `CCCC`.
 The resulting email address is `AAAA.BBBB@CCCC.invalid`.